hlship/sanddancer-dialog/README.md

 - When brooding about an object, name the memory with "your"
 - Remove the fragments of glass object from crumbling concrete
 - Lots more hints about breaking the pane of glass
+- Provide a hint about consulting when you read the guidebook

 ### v4 -- 27 Sep 2020